-Application : Applied e de de Explanation on application of the : Chairman practice The Board has stipulated in the Board Charter that the Chairman is responsible for the effective leadership, operation and governance of the Board and its relations to shareholders and other stakeholders.
-To this end, the Chairman of the Board works with the Group CEO (GCEO), Mr Jeffrey Chew Sun Teong and the Company Secretary to set the agenda for Board meetings, and he ensures timely provision of accurate and relevant information to all Directors prior to the meetings.
+Explanation on : application of the practice Chairman The Board has stipulated in the Board Charter that the Chairman is responsible for the effective leadership, operation and governance of the Board and its relations to shareholders and other stakeholders.
+To this end, the Chairman of the Board works with the GCEO, Mr Jeffrey Chew Sun Teong and the Company Secretary to set the agenda for Board meetings, and he ensures timely provision of accurate and relevant information to all Directors prior to the meetings.
 He leads the Board in all Board discussions, and ensures that all members of the Board continue to contribute effectively to the development of the Company's strategies and policies.
-He also acts as a facilitator to ensure that no Board member dominates the board discussions at the board meetings.
+He also acts as a facilitator to ensure that no Board member dominates the board discussions at the Board meetings.
 The Chairman is primarily responsible for representing the Board to shareholders and ensuring appropriate steps to provide effective communication with stakeholders so that their views are communicated to the Board as a whole.
 To further instil the adoption and implementation of good corporate governance, Mr Quah Chek Tin, the Chairman of the Board, stays independent of the decision-making process of the four Board Committees by not being a member of any of these committees nor attend any of the Board Committee meetings.
 He also ensures that all meetings of the Board and Board Committees are held separately and independently in accordance with the Board Charter and the Terms of Reference of the respective Board Committees.
 He meets with the chairperson of the four Board Committees at least two times a year to exchange views, knowledge and experiences on the governance of the Group.
-Explanation for departure : Large companies are r to complete the colum ed to complete the columns below.
-Non-large companies are encouraged clow.
+Explanation for : departure